Are Unemployment Benefits Causing A Worker Shortage? No One Knows For Sure.

 Businesses are taking steps to attract more workers.
 Companies such as Under Armour, Amazon and Walmart have raised their minimum wage to attract workers — and smaller businesses are also offering incentives.
 One Arizona restaurant owner has offered to pay college tuition for full-time employees who come back to work.

 The Chamber on Wednesday called for states to use federal funds to help parents pay for childcare.
 Arizona announced such a plan last month in conjunction with its ending the $300 federal boost.
-The state will provide three months of childcare assistance for those earning up to roughly $52,000 annually who return to work after collecting unemployment benefits.MORE NEWS: COVID-19 In Maryland: Daily Positivity Rate Falls Below 1% For The First Time
+The state will provide three months of childcare assistance for those earning up to roughly $52,000 annually who return to work after collecting unemployment benefits.MORE NEWS: Alleged Triple-C Gang Founder Gary Creek On The Run After Failing To Self-Surrender Thursday, Feds Say

 The-CNN-Wire